SAP-samples/cap-local-development-workshop/exercises/00/README.md

 If not, then we have various options for you from which to choose.

+Once you've got everything set up, you'll finish this exercise by initializing a new CAP Node.js project and starting up the CAP server.

 ## Set up working environment

 Here are the options.
-Choose one of them, and then [check the CAP Node.js version](#check-cap-nodejs-version).
+Choose one of them, and then jump forward to the [check the CAP Node.js version](#check-cap-nodejs-version) section.

 ### Option 1 - dev container and VS Code installed locally